 The Orangery, like many other Mayan vestiges, after being investigated by the INAH, they return to their anonymity among the high, low and medium forests of the Mayan territory.

-Once the professionals investigate, collect the pieces of interest and generate information for the studies, if they do not see an economic benefit, leave again and they are under the tutelage and knowledge of the local community.
+Once the professionals investigate, collect the pieces of interest and generate information for the studies, if they do not see an economic benefit, leave again and are under the tutelage and knowledge of the local community.

 What 5 archaeological sites of Quintana Roo we recommend you?